rdwj/FIPS-Chat/spec.md

-# Ollama Streamlit Application Specification
+# FIPS Chat Application Specification

 ## Project Overview

-Develop a local Streamlit application for macOS that integrates with Ollama models to provide dual functionality: text-based chat conversations and image description capabilities.
-The application should be optimized for mid-range hardware specifications while maintaining high performance and user experience.
+Develop a multi-provider AI chat and image analysis platform that integrates with Ollama models and external APIs.
+The application should provide dual functionality: text-based chat conversations and image description capabilities, with a focus on FIPS compliance and OpenShift deployment.

 ## Core Requirements